Immanuel999-felix/Realest_ice/README.md

 ## I'm Immanuel Felix AKA Realest_ice❄️シ︎
 ## This a simple web for beginners 🙂
-## And this was my first website ever made 🥴
+## And this is my first website ever made 🥴
 ❍━─━─━─━─━─━─━─━─━─━─━─━─━─━─━─━─━─━─━─━─❍
 ## It going to be getting updated soon by God Grace 💙
 ## contact me on Whatsapp:https://wa.me/2349126807818